poroburu/ic-cosmos/README.md

 [![GitHub license](https://img.shields.io/badge/license-Apache%202.0-blue.svg?logo=apache&style=for-the-badge)](LICENSE)
 [![Tests Status](https://img.shields.io/github/actions/workflow/status/mfactory-lab/ic-cosmos/ci.yml?logo=githubactions&logoColor=white&style=for-the-badge&label=tests)](./.github/workflows/ci.yml)

-> #### Interact with [Cosmos](https://cosmos.com) from the [Internet Computer](https://internetcomputer.org/).
+> #### Interact with [Cosmos](https://cosmos.network/) from the [Internet Computer](https://internetcomputer.org/).

 > [!Note]
 > This project is a work in progress and is not yet ready for production use.
 We are happy to answer questions if they are raised as issues in this GitHub repo.

 ## Overview

-**IC-Cosmos** is a cosution that connects the [Internet Computer](https://internetcomputer.org/) with [Cosmos](https://cosmos.com/).
+**IC-Cosmos** is a solution that connects the [Internet Computer](https://internetcomputer.org/) with [Cosmos](https://cosmos.network/).
 It allows developers to build decentralized applications (dApps) on the Internet Computer with functionality comparable to traditional Cosmos dApps.
-This integration combines the capabilities of both blockchain networks, making it easier to develop cross-chain applications and expand the possibilities for decentralized cosutions.
+This integration combines the capabilities of both blockchain networks, making it easier to develop cross-chain applications and expand the possibilities for decentralized solutions.

 ## Quick start